leojoty/Data-science-Portfolio/readme.md

 # Team Optimization Solution

 ## Overview
 The `team-optimization-solution` project aims to resolve the challenge of duplicate efforts within your team.
-This solution is designed to help teams working on large-scale projects, such as those with SOCOM and the Air Force, streamline collaboration, track ongoing projects, and avoid redundancy.
+This solution is designed to help teams working on large-scale projects streamline collaboration, track ongoing projects, and avoid redundancy.

 This project leverages cutting-edge tools and methodologies, focusing on scalability, transparency, and user adoption.